vladivolgin/Market/README.md

 # Market2

-Market2 is a mobile application for reselling used items with a focus on confidentiality and user data protection.
-The app is developed using SwiftUI and is designed for iOS devices.
+Market2 is a mobile application designed for reselling used items, prioritizing user confidentiality and data protection.
+The app is built using SwiftUI and is tailored for iOS devices, offering a modern and smooth user experience
 ## Features

 - 🛍️ Browse items in a user-friendly interface